samanklesaria/special_sauce/_posts/2024-12-03-Advent-Of-Code.md

 end
 ```

-The second part of the problem is completely different:
+The second part of the problem is to identify the register value that would let
+a specific program for this instruction set be a Quine.

 ```julia
 function advent17_2()